AEB-labs/graphql-weaver/README.md

 ```

 To debug/run the application (or tests) in WebStorm, right-click on `graphql-proxy.js` (or `graphql-proxy-tests.js`, respectively) and choose *Debug*/*Run*.

+### Release workflow

+* For **normal development**, create a branch from master, commit and create a merge request to master.
+* To **fix a bug in a previous release**, find the *release-* branch for the corresponding version, increase the *patch* level in `package.json` and push the changes.
+Once the tests pass, manually trigger the *deploy* stage in Gitlab.
+You can also release a *-rc.1* version before the actual release for prior testing in dependent modules.
+* To prepare a **new feature release** (currently, this means a new minor version), create a `release-0.x` branch from master.
+Set the version to `0.x-rc.1`, push and manually trigger the *deploy* stage in Gitlab.
+Test the changes in dependent modules.
+Once everything is ok, change the version to `0.x` and deploy again.
+Finally, merge the release branch into *master*.
+Do not delete the release branch as it is used for hotfixes.

 ## Architecture